Gyakobo/Drawing-Binary-Heap-Trees/README.md

 ## Results

 Thus having run [main.py](https://github.com/Gyakobo/Drawing-Binary-Heap-Trees/blob/main/main.py) the binary heap tree hypothetically should be reprented in the following form:

 <img src="./assets/diagram.png" />

-The program, however, will output the tree in this form:
+The program, however, will output the tree in the console in the next form:

 <img src="./assets/example.png" />

 ## License